StrutTower/HtmlToExcel/README.md

 Currently in Beta.

-Small Nuget package that uses HtmlAgilityPack to read a HTML table and generate an Excel file using EPPlus
+Small Nuget package that uses AngleSharp to read a HTML table and generate an Excel file using EPPlus

 ### Usage